Osc-Ort/FedoraPackageSimpleManager/README.md

 Simple package manager for Fedora.
-Graphical tool to install, remove, list or update packages without needing to remember exact names.
+TUI to install, remove, list or update packages without needing to remember exact names.

 ```sh